ncatlab/nlab-content/pages/8/4/6/1/1648/content.md

 +--{.query}

 _Daniel_: On page 3, he writes: "Usually, one has a classical 'action' of some kind definedned for manifolds with some extra structure, e.g. a riemannian metric, a symplectic form, a principalbundle, or etc. Quantization is what happens when one tries to assign that same action to a manifold that does not have that structure!"
-We can defined many structures over a manifolds.
-Like, a toplogy, piecese linear strucures, a metric, etc. Just like the layers of an onion.
+We can define many structures over a manifolds.
+Like, a toplogy, a piecewise linear strucure, a metric, etc. Just like the layers of an onion.
 So, quantization is just summing over all possible new layers of every new structure?
 It looks like so.

 =--